RAIL EQUIPMENT

 In 1976, the Pennsylvania - Reading Seashore Lines was absorbed into Conrail, along with its motive power and equipment.
 Locomotives nos.
 2000, 2011 and 2012 (renumbered 7660, 7671 and 7672) were incorporated into the general Conrail motive power pool, but remained in southern New Jersey service until the mid - 1980's.

-Locomotives 2000, 2011 and 2012 were purchased by Cape May Seashore Lines in 2022, and were returned to their home rails in southern New Jersey for service in both freight and passenger duties!
+Locomotives 2000, 2011 and 2012 were acquired by Cape May Seashore Lines in 2022, and were returned to their home rails in southern New Jersey for service on Seashore Lines freight and passenger trains!

 Pennsylvania - Reading Seashore Lines